oatear/cider/cider-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 ## How to create the ICNS Icon
+Make sure you create a flie called `Icon1024.png` in the directory you run these commands.
 ```
 mkdir MyIcon.iconset
 sips -z 16 16     Icon1024.png --out MyIcon.iconset/icon_16x16.png